2012 Alps killings: "Lone psychopath" theory

 In October 2012, confidential police files on the case were leaked to a French newspaper, showing investigators believed the killings were carried out by "a lone and psychologically disturbed killer".
 One of the reasons given was that the killer used a pre-World War II Luger P06 semi-automatic pistol, a weapon unlikely to be used by a professional assassin.

 Arrest of local ex-policeman

-On 18 February 2014, a 48-year-old man was arrested following the issue of an artist's impression of a man in a motorcycle helmet.
+On 18 February 2014, a man was arrested following the issue of an artist's impression of a man in a motorcycle helmet.
 Police removed several guns from his home.
 The man, living in the local village of Lathuile, and said to be a weapons collector, reportedly had been dismissed from the municipal police in June 2013.
 It is not clear whether the investigators thought he could be involved in the killings.
 It was later shown that the policeman's DNA did not match the two samples found in the vehicle of the victims.